-Auditor's Responsibility for Compliance
+Auditor's Responsibility

-Our responsibility is to test compliance with certain provisions of laws, regulations, contracts, and agreements that have a direct effect on the determination of material financial statement amounts and disclosures.
-We did not test compliance with all laws, regulations, contracts, and agreements applicable to NRC.
-We limited our tests of compliance to certain provisions of laws, regulations, contracts, and agreements noncompliance with which could have a direct effect on the determination of material financial statement amounts and disclosures.
-However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
+Our responsibility is to test compliance with selected provisions of laws, regulations, contracts, and grant agreements applicable to NRC that have a direct effect on the determination of material amounts and disclosures in NRC's financial statements, and perform certain other limited procedures.
+Accordingly, we did not test compliance with all laws, regulations, contracts, and grant agreements applicable to NRC.

+Results of Our Tests for Compliance with Laws, Regulations, Contracts, and Grant Agreements

+Our tests for compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements disclosed no instances of noncompliance for fiscal year 2018 that would be reportable under U.S. generally accepted government auditing standards.
+However, the objective of our tests was not to provide an opinion on compliance with laws, regulations, contracts, and grant agreements applicable to NRC.
+Accordingly, we do not express such an opinion.